Strio-DAO/sstrio-token-rinkeby/README.md

 <h3>2 - Approve sStrio's smart contract transactions with stablecoins from your wallet:</h3>
-Still in the stablecoin smart contract call method <code>1.approve</code> method to approve sStrio contract token to spend your weenus/xeenus tokens, using the follwing parameters
+Still in the stablecoin smart contract call method <code>1.approve</code> to approve sStrio contract token to spend your weenus/xeenus tokens, using the follwing parameters

      Params :
          spender : 0xDF80aaF176Bb1b71176215A78Ff3E65E6d7f4deD